BetonQuest/BetonQuest/docs/Tutorials/Tools/Setting-up-VSCode.md

 ---
 _Step 2:_ Click on the VSCodeUserSetup-xXX-X.XX.X.exe in your download folder.
-(You'll find your _downloads_ folder in your file explorer.)
+(You'll find your _downloads_ folder in your file explorer).

 ---
 _Step 3:_ Go through the installation steps.
 The default settings are sufficient for BetonQuest usage.
 If you completed the installation and have the setup is closed.
-Move on with _Step 4_.

 ---
-_Step 4:_ Start Visual Studio Code by double-clicking it on your desktop or starting it through your searchbar.
+_Step 4:_ Start Visual Studio Code.

 ---
 _Step 5:_ In this last step we will activate the `Auto-Save` function from VSCode.